Gum Disease tied to Oral Cancer

 The finding is a “modest association,” said Aimée Kreimer, an epidemiologist at the National Cancer Institute who was not involved in the study.
 “We don’t know if poor oral health causes HPV infection and would go on to cancer,” she said.

 This finding suggests another potential downside to deficient hygiene “because of a possible association between poor to fair oral health and the presence of the HPV, which in itself is identified with several diseases,” said Dr. Sol Silverman, a professor of oral medicine at the University of California at San Francisco and a spokesman for the American Dental Association.

 Researchers at the University of Texas Health Science Center at Houston reviewed data on high-risk and low-risk oral HPV infection and oral health in 3,439 adults, ages 30 to 69, participating in the 2009-10 National Health and Nutrition Examination Survey, known as NHANES.

-The study found that being male, smoking cigarettes and having multiple oral sex partners increased the likelihood of oral HPV infection, findings similar to those in an earlier analysis of NHANES data.
+The study found that being male, smoking cigarettes, and having multiple oral sex partners increased the likelihood of oral HPV infection.
+These findings align with studies similar to those in an earlier analysis of NHANES data.

 But after controlling for smoking and the number of oral sex partners, the new study found that self-rated poor oral health was an independent risk for oral HPV infection.

 The odds of having an oral HPV infection were 55 percent higher among those reporting poor to fair oral health.